stckinprd/blockathon-dao/example/exampleBounty.md

 Description
 We are looking to create a PoC/MVP for a Bounty Platform for all of our sponsors.

-Similar to how Gitcoin operates but to make it as user-firnedlt as possible.
+Similar to how Gitcoin operates but to make it as user-friendly as possible.

 Example
 - https://blockathon.xyz/